Pets offer support and comfort for those in recovery, and some treatment facilities may allow you to bring your pet.

 Although you may consider your pet to be just another person in your life, not everyone shares your love of animals.
 Being considerate is important.
 If someone in your rehab center or group does not like animals, it would be inappropriate for you to try and force your animal on them.

 (December 2011) Friends with benefits: On the positive consequences of pet ownership.
-Journal of Personality and Social Psychology, Retrieved April 2019 from from http://happierhuman.com/wp-content/uploads/2014/04/5.-Friends-With-Benefits-On-the-Positive-Consequences-of-Pet-Ownership.pdf
+Journal of Personality and Social Psychology, Retrieved April 2019 from http://happierhuman.com/app/uploads/2014/04/5.-Friends-With-Benefits-On-the-Positive-Consequences-of-Pet-Ownership.pdf